GuillermoModesto/GuillermoModesto/README.md

 ### 👨‍💻 About Me

 I'm **Guillermo Modesto Antiñolo Rueda**, from Málaga (Andalucía, Spain).
-I'm a software developer, currently in an internship.
+I'm a software developer.

 - ✨ Been coding on my own for a few years, mostly for fun
 - 📚 Formalized my knowledge through technical college
 - 🌍 Currently working on a digital travel website project (like Booking)
-- 🧠 Learning to build a virtual machine using the `build-your-own-x` repo — it's fun!
+- 🧠 Learning to build low level stuff like graphic engines and virtual machines go hard.
 - 🎯 My next goal is to land a job in **software development**, ideally backend or low-level systems
-- 🎸 Outside tech: I play guitar and enjoy exercise
+- 🎸 Outside tech: I play guitar and enjoy exercise and videogames.

 ---